falkr/falkr/README.md

 ## Hi there 👋

-Here's a an overview of the work stored in here that might be useful for others:
+Here's a an overview of the work stored in here that might be useful for you:

 ### Development

-* [Supermark](https://github.com/falkr/supermark) A compiler from markdown and other markup languages to HTML, useful to create websites for university courses.
+* [Supermark](https://github.com/falkr/supermark) ([Repository](https://github.com/falkr/supermark), [Web](https://falkr.github.io/supermark/)) A compiler from markdown and other markup languages to HTML, useful to create websites for university courses.

 ###  Team-Based Learning